domestic partnership vs. marriage

 Couples who share a domestic partnership and not a marriage are entitled to most of the same benefits.
 But, the legal trouble is much more for the domestic partners than they are for married people.
 And that is why it is essential to know the inherent differences between these two phenomena.

-What Is A Domestic Partner, and What Is A Domestic Partnership?
+Who Is A Domestic Partner, and What Is A Domestic Partnership?

 What is a Domestic Partner, and What is a Domestic Partnership?